piyush4for/startup_fund/README.md

 #### `npm run test`

 ### Note :
-The contract is deployed on Rinkeby test network at address '0x6a31e79948af4E1554d14A9bFcda7fe39043d7bA' with the help of infura node api.<br/>
+The contract is deployed on Goerli test network at address '0x6a31e79948af4E1554d14A9bFcda7fe39043d7bA' with the help of infura node api.<br/>
 If you want to deploy the contract on your own.
 * Checkout `deploy.js` file in the `ethereum` directory, do the neccessary changes as suggested over there.
 * Thereafter run the `deploy.js` file and replace the account address in `factory.js` file in `etherium` directory with value of the same printed on console.